ekazaev/route-composer/README.md

 * Use `ProductViewControllerFinder` to **find** view controller in stack and **create** it using `ProductViewControllerFactory` if it has not been found.
 * If it was created **push** it in to navigation stack
-* Navigation stack should be provided **from** another step `NavigationControllerStep` that will create `UINavigationController` instance
+* Navigation stack should be provided **from** another step `NavigationControllerStep` that will create a `UINavigationController` instance
-* `UINavigationController` instance should be presented modally **from** any currently visible view controller.
+* The `UINavigationController` instance should be presented modally **from** any currently visible view controller.
 * Before routing run `LoginInterceptor`
-* After view controller been created or found run `ProductViewControllerContentTask`
+* After view controller been created or found, run `ProductViewControllerContentTask`
 * After successful routing run `ProductViewControllerPostTask`

 *See example app to find out different ways to provide and store routing step configurations.*

 ### Routing

-After you implemented all necessary classes and configured routing step you can actually start to use a `Router` to navigate.
-Library provides a `DefaultRouter` which is an instance of `Router` protocol to handle routing based on the configuration explained above.
-Router accept a destination instance that extends `RoutingDestination` protocol contains final step use has to land on a context object if its needed that contains data to be provided to a view controllers on its way.
+After you have implemented all necessary classes and configured routing step, you can start to use a `Router` to navigate.
+The library provides a `DefaultRouter` which is an instance of the `Router` protocol to handle routing based on the configuration explained above.
+The Router accepts a destination instance that extends `RoutingDestination` protocol.
+The `RoutingDestination` protocol contains the final step the user has to land on.
+It also contains a context object that has data which is provided to a view controller, if required.

-*Example: User taps on cell in a `UITableView` that contains list of and it asks router to navigate user to `ProductViewController`.
-User should be logged in to see product details.*
+*Example: The user taps on a cell in a `UITableView` that contains a list.
+It then asks the router to navigate the user to `ProductViewController`.
+The user should be logged in to see the product details.*

 ```swift
 struct AppDestination: RoutingDestination {